 The Large-Scale Solar Project is one of the largest rollouts of commercial-scale, rooftop solar by local government in Australia, with over 2.27MW of solar and 373kWh of batteries installed to date.

-The program started in 2015, with solar panels installed in more than 38 Council buildings so far.
-The $3.5 million project is largely funded through a $3.1 million Federal Government grant, with Wyndham City investing $400,000.
+The program started in 2015, with solar panels installed across 59 Council buildings so far.
+The $3.5 million project has been largely funded through a $3.1 million Federal Government grant, with Wyndham City investing $400,000 to date.

-- A total of 63,000 tonnes of greenhouse gas emissions offset
+Over 3800 tonnes of greenhouse gas emissions offset each year

-- A total of $10 million saved in energy costs during the lifetime of the panels
+Over $17.7 million saved in energy costs during the 20-year lifetime of the panels

 Help Wyndham keep pace with population growth and increasing energy demands